smartcode54/worldWise/KeyTakeAway/235-CREATING_A_NEW_CITY.md

 - ✅ Smooth transitions between views
 - ✅ Visual feedback for user interactions

-The implementation follows React best practices with proper error handling, loading states, and user feedback throughout the creation flow.
+The implementation follows React best practices with proper error handling, loading states, and user feedback throughout the creation and deletion flow.
 The map component provides intuitive visual feedback and automatic adjustments for optimal user experience.